Apurbo73/Nested-Loop-C-/README.md

 The program prints a square grid of numbers from 1 to `n`, repeated `n` times, forming an `n x n` matrix where each row is identical.

-Let me know if you'd like to modify this pattern or add more logic!